International Relations with Modern Languages, BA (Hons)

 Your international relations with modern languages experience

-This is a flexible degree offering a wide range of specialist modules that allow you to tailor your future career goals while developing your individual interests.
+• Undertake a range of specialist modules that allow you to tailor your future career goals while developing your individual interests.

-• You will study the rich diversity of the language and will be taught by innovative experts who have strong national and international links.
+• Engage with the rich diversity of your choosen language and be taught by innovative experts who have strong national and international links.

-• You will gain excellent oral and writing skills and will develop strong research and analytical skills.
+• Gain excellent oral and writing skills and develop strong research and analytical skills.

-• In your final year, you have the invaluable opportunity to opt for a place on the Welsh Assembly Placement Scheme and undertake the Parliamentary Studies Module with visiting speakers and trips to the House of Commons.
+• In your final year, opt for a place on the Welsh Assembly Placement Scheme and undertake the Parliamentary Studies Module with visiting speakers and trips to the House of Commons.

 International relations with modern languages employment opportunities

-Our graduates are employed all around the world and enter careers including:
+Our graduates are employed worldwide and enter careers including:

 • Education